Skip to main content.

 Leading a Coffee Table Group

-This document outlines what is expected of a Coffee Table Group, and how a member can start a new one.
+This guide outlines what is expected of a Coffee Table Group and how a member can start a new one.

 Our Coffee Table Groups have been one of the most popular and valuable features for members of our community.
-Coffee Table Groups are small, special interest groups created and run by members.
-They can involve Zoom meetings, async slack hangouts, or anything else that the members would like to do.
+Coffee Table Groups are small, special interest groups created and run by our members.
+They can involve Zoom meetings, async Slack hangouts, or anything else the members would like to do.

-A group with a common interest who would like to cultivate it through more intimate and scheduled conversation.
-Member-led, developed, and driven for other VC members.
+A group with a common interest that would like to cultivate it through more intimate and scheduled conversation.
+Member-led, developed, and driven for other Virtual Coffee members.
 Coffee Table Groups adhere to the Virtual Coffee Code of Conduct and hold community feedback in the highest regard.
 The result is a meetup with a smaller group that will implement suggestions.
-Because these groups are part of the VC community, there may be industry veterans in attendance, willing to engage and connect, or the leader may encourage attendees to speak with specific VC members per topic of conversation.
+Because these groups are part of the Virtual Coffee community, industry veterans may be in attendance, willing to engage and connect, or the Leaders may encourage attendees to speak with specific Virtual Coffee members per topic of conversation.

 A Coffee Table Group Leader creates a space and context for conversation.
-Current leaders describe the role as a Virtual Coffee Room Leader, but with a content focus.
-A Leader hosts events on a consistent schedule, comes up with topics to discuss for each event, and encourages attendess.
+Current Leaders describe the role as a Coffee Room Leader with a content focus.
+A Leader hosts events on a consistent schedule, comes up with topics to discuss for each event, and encourages attendees.
 They also set expectations for attendees via clear communication about scheduling and giving new members context when they join.

-• If using the VC-events CMS, have 1-2 group leaders willing to schedule and communicate with VC maintainers
+• If using the VC-events CMS, have 1-2 group Leaders willing to schedule and communicate with Virtual Coffee Maintainers.

-• Use the COC violation form rather than trying to take care of Code of Conduct violations yourself.
+• Use the Code of Conduct Violation Form rather than trying to take care of Code of Conduct violations yourself.

-• Events appear in announcements and on the Virtual Coffee events page
+• Events appear in the #announcements channel on Slack and the Virtual Coffee events page.

-If you'd like to start a new Coffee Table Group, go ahead and fill out our Coffee Table Group Application!
+If you'd like to start a new Coffee Table Group, do fill out our Coffee Table Group Application!

-Each Coffee Table Group will have its own approach and personality, but it's important to create an environment where your group members feel supported and know what to expect.
+Each Coffee Table Group will have its own approach and personality.
+Still, creating an environment where your group members feel supported and know what to expect is important.
 Here are some tips to help establish a healthy group:

 • Will you meet weekly, monthly, or some other way?